mstoodle/jcon2024_workshop/README.md

 that take attendees through a sequence of experiments that showcase how these technologies can be used to accelerate startup and reduce memory usage.

+Although not recommended as common practice, this workshop needs to run as root so that its containers within containers can work without issues.
+If you are not running as the root user on your system, you'll want to switch to it before proceeding with the workshop:
+	sudo /bin/bash
+Please be careful in the rest of this workshop because you will be running as root with super powers.

-To start, you will need to build the main container using the following command:
+To create the main workshop container, you will need to build the main container using the following command:

 $ podman build --network=host -f main.Dockerfile -t workshop/main .